gomorpheus/morpheus-cli-docs/commands.md

 ```
 Usage: morpheus groups use [name]
+    -q, --quiet                      No Output, do not print to stdout
+    -r, --remote REMOTE              Remote name.
+The current remote is used by default.
+        --remote-url URL             Remote url.
+The current remote url is used by default.
+    -T, --token TOKEN                Access token for authentication with --remote.
+Saved credentials are used by default.
+    -U, --username USERNAME          Username for authentication.
+    -P, --password PASSWORD          Password for authentication.
+    -I, --insecure                   Allow insecure HTTPS communication.  i.e. bad SSL certificate.
+    -H, --header HEADER              Additional HTTP header to include with requests.
+        --timeout SECONDS            Timeout for api requests.
+Default is typically 30 seconds.
     -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time after the command is finished.
     -V, --debug                      Print extra output for debugging.